The 416 Forest Fire and the Durango Blues on June 1 & 2

 We encourage you to reach out to us directly with any questions, by email at email@example.com, by phone at (970) 728-8037 or on the live chat on the right hand bottom corner our website.
 Thank you and we hope you will join us for another Durango Blues Train or SBG Productions event.

 Marcus Smith - Operations Assistant

-All refunds requests must be made by Friday, June 22 in order to be eligible.
+Refund requests are now closed.
+All refunds requests must have been made by Friday, June 22 in order to be eligible.
 We anticipate a loss on this event, but any net proceeds we retain after the refund process will be be donated to the Community Foundation serving Southwest Colorado, directly helping residents displaced by the local disaster.